 “On the other hand, the US regularly changes the location of the Super Bowl without any noticeable reduction in its attraction.

-“The Melbourne reaction will be a mixture of support that the season has progressed, and regret that they have temporarily lost their signature event.
-For Queenslanders, there may be some pride but, again, a one-off event does not really have long-term impacts.”
+“The Melbourne reaction was a mixture of support that the season had progressed, and regret that they temporarily lost their signature event.
+For Queenslanders, there may have been some pride but, again, a one-off event does not really have long-term impacts.”

-Kelly is thrilled that Brisbane will host the AFL grand final this year, but she said the game must be careful not to lose track of what makes it so popular.
+Kelly was thrilled that Brisbane hosted the AFL grand final this year, but she said the game must be careful not to lose track of what makes it so popular.